PauloLory-ionos/spec/guidelines/rest-api-guidelines/05-operations-and-http-methods.md

 | /network/vpcs/my-net/subnets/my-sub/network-interfaces | 405 Method Not Allowed | 405 Method Not Allowed | Retrieve all network interfaces within network **my-net** in subnet **my-sub** | 405 Method Not Allowed |
 | /network/vpcs/my-net/subnets/my-sub/network-interfaces/my-nic | Create or Replace the  network Interface **my-nic**  | Delete the network interface **my-nic** in the subnet my-sub of network my-net | Retrieve the **my-nic** network interface detail attached to the subnet my-sub of network my-net | 405 Method Not Allowed |

-**Notes**

-- A **PUT** request creates a resource or updates an existing one.
+A **PUT** request creates a resource or updates an existing one.
 The client specifies the URI for the resource.
 The request body contains a complete representation of the resource.
 If a resource with that URI already exists, it is replaced.
 Otherwise, a new resource is created, if this operation is supported by the server.
 PUT requests are applied to individual items, like a specific virtual machine, rather than to collection resources.
-  - requests must be idempotent.
+Requests must be idempotent.
 If a client sends the same PUT request multiple times, the results must always be the same, meaning the same resource will be updated with the same values.